Garton on the Wolds: History

 Geological surveys of the Wolds area indicate that a river once flowed to the south of the village to a chalk and gravel lake.
 Archeological evidence has been found that shows habitation from about 12,000 years ago right through to modern times.
 Burial mounds containing chariots were found during gravel excavations.
 Artefacts have been discovered from Neolithic, Bronze Age, Iron Age into Roman times.
 There was evidence to support the existence of a Roman cremation cemetery in what was Garton brickyard.

 Forming part of the northern parish boundary with neighbouring Sledmere Parish is a listed linear earthwork that is thought to be a prehistoric boundary marker.
 It runs for 3700m and is 36m wide flanked by ditches and is typical of similar earthworks in the Wolds.
 A total of fourteen listed barrows are recorded within the parish boundary.
 These are thought to be associated with a lost settlement at Garton Slack.

 The name Garton derives from the Old English gāratūn meaning 'settlement on a triangular piece of land'.

 The village is recorded in the Domesday Book The entry records 5 ploughlands and owned by the Archbishop of York with the local Lord being the canons of Beverley St John, though there are also three further records of the owner being Count Robert of Mortain.
 It had a population of seven households.

 The village was served by the Malton and Driffield Junction Railway from 1846 until 1950, when passenger traffic ceased.
 Freight continued on the line until 20 October 1958.
 The station itself was located to the south of the village.

 Landmarks

-Lying at the northern extent of the parish boundary on the B1252 is Sir Tatton Sykes Monument.
+Lying at the northern extent of the parish boundary on the B1252 is the Sir Tatton Sykes Memorial Tower.
 Built by J Gibbs of Oxford to the memory of Sir Tatton Sykes, 4th Baronet of Sledmere in 1865.
 It is 120 feet high with 3 stages leading to a spire.

 Also within the parish boundary is Elmswell Old Hall built in 1634 for Henry Best.
 In the village itself are 12 Grade II listed houses as well as the Church and a graveslab.